 Is Elon Musk's Supercomputer Giving Memphis Cancer?

 I saw a video the other day claiming xAI’s Colossus data centre in Memphis is causing elevated cancer and asthma rates in the surrounding community.
-The video presents what looks like a straightforward environmental justice story: billionaire builds polluting facility, locals get sick, regulators look the other way.
+It’s a pretty standard social justice framing a right-wing billionaire oppressing local poor people, but the guy obviously didn’t actually take the time to fact-check anything.
+In reality, some parts are true and some aren’t.
+Is that nuance I hear?

 What xAI Actually Did Wrong #